-Meeting of: Cabinet Date of Meeting: Monday, 15 July 2019 Relevant Scrutiny Committee: Corporate Performance and Resources Local Democracy and Boundary Commission for Wales - Report Title: Vale of Glamorgan Electoral Arrangements Review Purpose of Report: To consider proposals for submission to the Local Democracy and Boundary Commission for Wales to consider as part of their Vale of Glamorgan Electoral Arrangements Review.
-Report Owner: Cabinet Member for Legal, Regulatory and Planning Services Responsible Officer: Debbie Marles, Electoral Registration Officer Group Leaders Elected Member and Managing Director Officer Consultation: Electoral Registration Manager Policy Framework: This is a matter for recommendation by Cabinet to Council Executive Summary:
+Meeting of: Cabinet Date of Meeting: Monday, 07 September 2020 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Local Democracy and Boundary Commission for Wales - Review of the Electoral Arrangements of the County Borough of the Vale of Glamorgan Purpose of Report: To inform Members and consider the Local Democracy and Boundary Commission for Wales' electoral arrangement proposals for the Council Report Owner: Cabinet Member for Legal, Regulatory and Planning Services Responsible Officer: Debbie Marles, Electoral Registration Officer Elected Member and Officer Consultation: Group Leaders (invited to a presentation by the Commission on 24 February 2020) Managing Director Electoral Registration Manager Policy Framework: This is a matter for recommendation by Cabinet to Council

-The Local Democracy and Boundary Commission for Wales ('the Commission') has a duty under s29 of the Local Government (Democracy) (Wales) Act 2013 to review the electoral arrangements for each principal area at least once every ten years.
+Agenda Item: 10

-The Commission commenced its review of the Vale of Glamorgan Council on 8 May 2019, and has invited the Vale of Glamorgan Council to provide proposals as part of the first stage of the review by 30 July 2019.
+Executive Summary:

-In light of the matters that the Commission will consider and have regard to as part of the review, this report recommends proposals for submission.
+- The Local Democracy and Boundary Commission for Wales ('the Commission') has a duty under s29 of the Local Government (Democracy) (Wales) Act 2013 to review the electoral arrangements for each principal area at least once every ten years. - The Commission commenced its Review of the Vale of Glamorgan Council ('the Council') on 8 May 2019, and the Council provided comments on the Commission's proposals as part of Stage 1 of the Review by 30 July 2019. - As part of Stage 2 of the Review, the Commission has published the Draft Proposals Report attached as a link to this Report and is seeking views on the proposed electoral arrangements detailed in the same by 20 October 2020. - This report outlines the Commission's draft proposals for consideration as set out below in paragraph 2.4 and recommends further proposals for submission to the Commission as detailed in paragraphs 2.7 and 2.8.